gdm85/go-libdeluge/README.md

 	// ... use the 'deluge' client methods
 ```

-To debug the library you may want to set `DebugSaveInteractions` to true.
+To debug the library you may want to set `DebugServerResponses` to true.

 ## Example CLI application